 • Mobile-at-Any-Height Bed:

-• Convenient for caregivers as the patient beds can be rolled without repositioning.
+• Convenient for caregivers as beds can be rolled without repositioning.

 • Note: There is a risk of leaving the bed in a mobile position, which can be unsafe for residents using it as support.